-} \end{experiment} \begin{experiment} {\rm In this experiment, we demonstrate the effectiveness of the proposed RSVD-CUR in discovering the underlying class structure shared by two views of a given data.
-We show that using the RSVD-CUR algorithm as a feature selection method in a multi-view classification problem can improve classification accuracy.
-Multi-view classification problems generally focus on classification accuracy by using information from different views, typically by integrating them into a unified, comprehensive representation for classification tasks.
-A traditional solution for dimension reduction in such problems is to concatenate vectors from different views into a new feature space and apply conventional feature selection algorithms such as a CUR factorization straightforwardly on the merged feature set.
-Another strategy is the separation strategy, which involves performing traditional feature selection on each view separately.
-However, the concatenation strategy may ignore the specific statistical property of each feature set, and the separation strategy may fail to capture the relations between the views.
-In general, multiple views of data can provide complementary information.
-Hence, it is reasonable to construct a feature selection algorithm that studies multiple views together and exploits relations among them.
-An RSVD-CUR factorization may serve as an unsupervised feature selection for two-view data, which makes the most of the correlation between the views.
+\begin{experiment} {\rm This experiment demonstrates the effectiveness of an RSVD-ID (as defined in \eqref{RSVD:ID}) in discovering the underlying class structure that two views of a data set share.
+We demonstrate that using an RSVD-ID as a feature selection technique in multi-view classification problems can improve classification accuracy.
+Typically, multi-view classification problems aim to improve classification accuracy by integrating information from different views into a unified representation.
+Two traditional approaches for dimension reduction in such problems are concatenation and separation.
+The concatenation strategy merges different views into a new feature space and applies traditional feature selection algorithms such as an interpolative decomposition on the merged set, while the separation strategy performs feature selection separately on each view.
+The concatenation approach may overlook the unique statistical properties of each feature set, while the separation strategy may miss important relationships between views.
+Given that multiple views of data can offer complementary information, it is reasonable to develop a feature selection algorithm that leverages all views and exploits their relationships.

-We compare the classification test error rate of the Q-DEIM type RSVD-CUR scheme with that of the Q-DEIM type CUR algorithm.
-Let the first view/feature set be matrix $B$ and the second view be matrix $G$.
-We construct the following reduced feature sets and compare their classification performance: \begin{enumerate}[label=(\roman*)] \item We generate two reduced feature sets by applying the DEIM-CUR procedure on each view (separation strategy).
-We label the reduced feature sets CUR-View1 and CUR-View2.
+Consider the two views/feature sets as matrices $B$ and $G$.
+We are primarily interested in the key columns of $B$ and $G$ rather than their explicit CUR factorization.
+An RSVD-ID may serve as an unsupervised feature selection method for two-view data sets, leveraging the correlation between the views.
+While we are interested in a subset of the columns of $B$ and $G$, the problem involves three matrices and requires the use of RSVD-ID.
+Specifically, we use $A:= B^TG$ as the cross-correlation between the two views, $B$ as View1, and $G$ as View2.
+We compare the classification test error rate of the QDEIM-type RSVD-ID scheme with that of the QDEIM-type ID algorithm.
+(Recall the relationship between {\sf cca}$(B, G)$ and the RSVD of $(B^TG, B^T, G)$ as discussed in \cref{sec: RSVD}.)
+We generate several reduced feature sets and compare their classification performance as follows: \begin{enumerate}[label=(\roman*)] \item Two reduced feature sets are created by applying the QDEIM-ID procedure on each view separately, i.e., the separation strategy.
+We label the reduced feature sets as ID-View1 and ID-View2.